 Yes, many medications can affect hair growth or hair loss.
 Some can even cause both hair growth and hair loss because they have different effects on different people.

 Most of us who want hair removal are concerned about the coarser, longer, dark hairs that grow where they aren’t wanted.
 But sometimes the soft, fine, vellous hairs can be a problem as well.
 Certain medications in particular can cause these blond hairs to become quite thick and begin to look like “peach fuzz.”
-Vaniqa cream, a new hair growth inhibitor, may be helpful since blond peach fuzz doesn’t respond well to laser hair reduction.
+Vaniqa cream, a new hair growth inhibitor, may be helpful since blond peach fuzz doesn’t respond well to laser treatments.

 Some of the most common medications that make hair grow more are prednisone, dilantin and other anti-seizure medications, tamoxifin, which is sometimes used for breast cancer treatment, and testosterone.
 There are also many others, so if you think a medication may be aggravating hair growth, be sure to discuss this with your primary care physician or dermatologist.